tastybug/zettelkasten/catalog/gcp/gcp-runnings-applications.md

 > The application must be stateless!

 You pick a region for your image.
-You decide on elasticity by selected a runtime environment, amount of RAM, max burst amount of instances and so on.
+You decide on elasticity by selecting a runtime environment, amount of RAM, max burst amount of instances and so on.
 Once the container deployed, it is available under a URL like <https://hello-cloud-run-oxxok2hixa-uc.a.run.app>.

-A CD pipeline can be setup as well but binding a Cloud Build setup to the Cloud Run setup.
+A CD pipeline can be setup as well by binding a Cloud Build setup to the Cloud Run setup.
 This will build containers from a source repository, adding them to the GCR - the container registry.

 ## Non-Containerized Application